Xaldrosis/obsidian/content/index.md

 ---
-title: Welcome to XalNet Docs
+title: Welcome to Quartz
 ---

-Welcome to XalNet Docs.

-# test

-## test
+This is a test